cy6erskunk/q-n-a/docs/Technical_rules.md

 Ground gained or lost

 t.31 When the order ‘Halt!’ is given, ground gained is held until a hit has been given.
-When competitors are replaced on guard, each fencer should retire an equal distance in order FIE
+When competitors are replaced on guard, each fencer should retire an equal distance in order

-13

-November 2023

 to keep fencing distance (cf. t.22.3/4).